bertbert72/homeassistant-justaddpower/README.md

 ![Source list](img/HA-JAP02.png "Source List")

 # Usage
++ Create a folder called custom_components/justaddpower.
-+ Drop the file into the custom_components/media_player directory.
++ Drop the files media_player.py and manifest.json into the custom_components/justaddpower directory.
 + Edit your configuration file to add the `justaddpower` platform.

 # Configuration